gizemececetin/gizemececetin/README.md

 :volleyball: Besides programming, you may find me doing sports or dancing.<br>
 	 :email: How to reach me: <strong>gizem.ece.cetin@gmail.com</strong> <br>
 <img width="70" height="70" src="https://octodex.github.com/images/femalecodertocat.png"/>
-	&nbsp;You can also check out my portfolio at <a href="https://gizemececetin.com">Gizem's Website</a>
+	You can also check out my portfolio at <a href="https://gizemececetin.com">Gizem's Website</a>

 </p>